libbyschuknight/tid_til/tid.md

 # Today I Did...Today I have worked on...

+##### 4 April 2016
+... trying to get my head around working on numerous different branches in the same code base.
+Also, understanding apis and keeping old stuff in it that services use, even if updating bits that the services will use.
+This is so to be able to do backwards compatibility.
+I think also I need to be clearer in my communications with seniors around my large gaps in knowledge.

 ##### 2/3 April 2016
 Seido site.
 Seed dump gem, sorting gitignore for images.